Wound Care and Hyperbaric Medicine Center

 Body tissue needs a sufficient amount of oxygen in order to function properly.
 Tissue that is injured requires even more oxygen in order to heal.
-Many difficult-to-heal wounds are deprived of oxygen (hypoxic).
+Many advanced wounds are deprived of oxygen (hypoxic).
 Hyperbaric oxygen therapy speeds up the healing process by delivering oxygen to these injured areas.

 Preparing for Treatment

 Our hyperbaric medicine specialists will review the following information in detail with you to ensure that you're properly prepared for each treatment session.
 We provide hyperbaric wound treatment options for both adult and pediatric patients.

 Substances like caffeine and tobacco shrink blood vessels and restrict the amount of blood that can be delivered to your tissue.
 Thus, during your treatment we recommend that you avoid caffeine and tobacco.